 Thankfully – and somewhat ironically – dividend growth investing (NOBL, VIG, DGRO, etc.) sort of “accidentally” gets you some exposure to those factors, but I would argue buying dividend stocks is still a suboptimal way to access those factor premia.
 This somewhat “accidental,” partial exposure to the factors comes at the cost of less diversification.

 The problem with focusing on dividend stocks is that not all dividend stocks have exposure to the equity factors, and not all stocks with exposure to the factors pay dividends.
-Until recently, dividend growth investing was admittedly perhaps the best way for retail investors to access that exposure (at least for Value and Quality) historically, but now we’re seeing products that directly target those factors, e.g. VLUE, QVAL, QUAL, AVUV, etc.
+Until recently, dividend growth investing was admittedly perhaps the best way for retail investors to access that exposure (at least for Value and Quality) historically, but now we’re seeing products that directly target those factors, e.g. VLUE, QVAL, QUAL, AVUV, etc. I explored the best Value funds across various geographies and cap sizes in a separate post here.

 Interestingly, Fama and French actually used Miller’s and Modigliani’s mathematical illustrations of dividend policy irrelevance to the valuation of shares (from their 1961 paper) in their construction of the 5 Factor Model.
 We know this “worked” because we don’t observe unexplained alphas when applying the 5 Factor Model to dividend portfolios.